-Policy JF: The Board decrees there will be no smoking or use of tobacco in any form by students while under the jurisdiction and supervision of the school whether at or away from school.
-Students will not bring any tobacco, smoking materials, or tobacco products onto school grounds or to a school-sponsored function.
+Policy JF: The Board decrees there will be no smoking or use of tobacco, e-cigarettes or vaporizers in any form by students while under the jurisdiction and supervision of the school whether at or away from school.
+Students will not bring any tobacco, smoking materials, e-cigarettes, vaporizers or tobacco products onto school grounds or to a school-sponsored function.
 All materials will be confiscated and the parents and the school resource officer will be notified.
-Students and parents should be aware that the possession of tobacco or tobacco products by persons under the age of 18 is unlawful.
+Students and parents should be aware that the possession of tobacco, e-cigarettes, vaporizers or tobacco products by persons under the age of 18 is unlawful.
 Students who are in possession of such may be assessed a fine by the school resource officer, or at the officer's discretion, be required to participate in a smoking cessation program or in community service.
 Any student who fails to pay the fine, or to participate in a smoking cessation program or in community service also may have their driving privileges delayed or restricted.
 Students who repeatedly violate the District's tobacco products policy also will be subject to disciplinary action, including the assignment of detention or suspension from school.